Nsite-Info/Nsite-Debug/README.md

 # Nsite-Debug

-This repo is for resolving Nsites at the subdomain level also known as a Gateway.
+This repo is for debugging the requirements for Nsites to resolve through gateways.

 Its technical scope is the following: